DrengrCoder/Cpp-Version-Incrementor/README.md

 **NOTE:** Due to the nature of command recipe's implemented in this program for testing and demostration purposes, follow these **exact** steps to build the program and install it into the required location.

 1. Run `make build`, to execute the primary build recipe.
 This will generate the program binary.
-2. Run `make install` to copy or 'install' the binary file in the include directory so an IDE can see it and can be used in your code.
+2. Run `sudo make install` to copy or 'install' the binary file in the include directory so an IDE can see it and can be used in your code.
 Alternatively, use `make install at=/your/chosen/directory/` to install the file in a custom folder location.
 3. Review the [Usage](#usage) section to see how to use this program and get details for other make recipes in this project.

 ### Dependancies